thijsvb/Thingies/bfAnimation/README.md

 To get beef run `sudo apt-get install beef`

 To use to run bfAnimation, go to this folder then run `beef bfAnimation`

-**Tip:** Shorten your terminal to only display one line to get the best effect!